Access Denied

 Macros: 32g protein | 26g carbs | 7g fiber | 18g fat

-Omega-3 boost: Salmon provides anti-inflammatory fats that may improve insulin sensitivity over time.
+Omega-3 boost: Salmon provides omega-3 fats that may support cardiometabolic health.

 Recipe 7: Mexican-Style Egg Scramble Bowl (330 calories)